AI Use Cases/Manufacturing

 Data integration prerequisites across fragmented manufacturing systems

 The AI model is only as good as the data it ingests.
-Before implementation, your SAP S/4HANA, Oracle Manufacturing Cloud, Epicor, or MES and SCADA systems must expose clean, consistent data feeds-work order IDs, shift logs, BOM versions, and OEE metrics.
-If your plant-floor systems aren't logging labor and equipment utilization at the transaction level, the AI has no production baseline to validate expenses against, and you're back to rule-based matching that fails for manufacturing context.
+Before implementation, your SAP S/4HANA, Oracle Manufacturing Cloud, Epicor, or MES and SCADA systems must expose clean, consistent data feeds - work order IDs, shift logs, BOM versions, and OEE metrics, tagged to the customer program each job belongs to.
+If your plant-floor systems aren't logging labor and equipment utilization at the transaction level, the AI has no production baseline to validate expenses against, and you're back to rule-based matching that fails for contract manufacturing's multi-customer cost structure.

 2. 2